ryanwilliamquinn/npm-publish-sandbox/README.md

-This is a test project for publishing to npm
+This is a test project for publishing to npm.

+I'm going to investigate tagging.